 I thank you deeply for all you have shared."

 Nina, a new birth doula

-Warm Welcome offers discounts for early registration, partial scholarships for people of color and some people who plan to use their language and doula skills in service of under-resourced populations.
+Warm Welcome offers discounts for early registration, partial scholarships for BIPOC and some people who plan to use their language and doula skills in service of under-resourced populations.

 Yes: Birth doula work is still happening.
 I continue to support doula clients as they prepare for birth, during their births, and afterwards.
 As a potential client said to me on the phone recently, "I need a doula now more than ever!"
 Doulas are creating solutions for how to safely provide this desperately needed support, how to fairly charge for our work in these times, and make sure clients have a good start with their babies.

 Call or email me to learn about becoming a doula in 2020 or adding pandemic-ready skills and approaches if you are already a doula.